Web Design 2000-2018

 Web Design Trends-04

 Some companies already had primitive glossy websites back in 2003.
-But the tendency was called by the popular designer Jay Elliot as web 2.0. reached its peak in 2009-2010.
+But the tendency was called by the popular designer Jay Elliot web 2.0. reached its peak in 2009-2010.
 The popularity of such design solutions was due in no small part to the release of the first iPhone.

 2011-2012: Skeuomorphism rules, flat design appears